ubuntu-mate/ubuntu-mate.org/pages/donate.md

 <img class="right" src="https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png" alt="PayPal Logo">

-We'd prefer you set-up a recurring payment to help ensure the monthly costs are always covered and it also allows us to better plan how to reward our contributors and sponsor other Open Source projects.
+We'd prefer you set-up a recurring payment to help ensure that monthly costs are always covered and it also allows us to better plan how to reward our contributors and sponsor other Open Source projects.
 That said, one time donations are also gratefully accepted.